 Introduction to Stamp Duty on shares and Stamp Duty Reserve Tax (SDRT): how to pay: wait and see - provisional stamping

-If documents are required for another purpose whilst waiting for stamping on the “wait and see” basis, an application may be made for them to be stamped on a provisional basis.
-To do this HMRC must:
+If documents are needed by the customer for another purpose whilst waiting for stamping on the “wait and see” basis, an application may be made for it to be stamped on a provisional basis.
+To do this HM Revenue & Customs (HMRC) must:

-When returning the documents stamped on a provisional basis HMRC will, if not already done, advise the reference to use when resubmitting the documents.
+When returning the documents stamped on a provisional basis HMRC will, if not already done, advise the reference to use when resubmitting them to HMRC.

 The interest position is exactly the same as under “wait and see”.
 Interest is due on additional duty payable and will be added to repayments of duty overpaid.

-HMRC Stamp Taxes would usually expect completion accounts to be agreed within three months of finalisation but does accept that the process may occasionally take longer.
-To avoid unnecessary reminders being sent HMRC should be informed if there is likely to be undue delay in accounts being agreed.
+HMRC would usually expect completion accounts to be agreed within three months of finalisation but does accept that the process may occasionally take longer.
+To avoid unnecessary reminders being sent HMRC should be informed if there is likely to be any undue delay in accounts being agreed.